-None of Borrower, any of its Subsidiaries or any of their respective directors, officers or employees, or to the knowledge of Borrower, any agent for Borrower or its Subsidiaries that will act in any capacity in connection with or benefit from the credit facility established hereby, is a Sanctioned Person.
-No Loan, use of proceeds or other transaction contemplated by this Agreement will violate Anti-Corruption Laws or applicable Sanctions.

-Intellectual Property.
-Each Borrower shall protect, defend and maintain the 7.19 validity and enforceability of its Intellectual Property material to its business; (ii) promptly advise Agent in writing of material infringements of its Intellectual Property; and (iii) not allow any Intellectual Property material to Borrowers' business to be abandoned, forfeited or dedicated to the public without Agent's written consent.
+- (c) Borrower has implemented and maintains in effect policies and procedures designed to ensure compliance by the Borrower, its Subsidiaries and their respective directors, officers, employees and agents with Anti-Corruption Laws and applicable Sanctions, and Borrower and its Subsidiaries and their respective officers and employees and to the knowledge of Borrower, its directors and agents, are in compliance with Anti-Corruption Laws and applicable Sanctions in all material respects. - (d) None of Borrower, any of its Subsidiaries or any of their respective directors, officers or employees, or to the knowledge of Borrower, any agent for Borrower or its Subsidiaries that will act in any capacity in connection with or benefit from the credit facility established hereby, is a Sanctioned Person.
+No Loan, use of proceeds or other transaction contemplated by this Agreement will violate Anti-Corruption Laws or applicable Sanctions. - 7.19 Intellectual Property.
+Each Borrower shall (i) protect, defend and maintain the validity and enforceability of its Intellectual Property material to its business; (ii) promptly advise Agent in writing of material infringements of its Intellectual Property; and (iii) not allow any Intellectual Property material to Borrowers' business to be abandoned, forfeited or dedicated to the public without Agent's written consent.
 If a Borrower (i) obtains any Patent, registered Trademark, registered Copyright, registered mask work, or any pending application for any of the foregoing, whether as owner, licensee or otherwise, or (ii) applies for any Patent or the registration of any Trademark, then such Borrower shall promptly, and in any event, within thirty (30) days thereof, provide written notice thereof to Agent.
 If a Borrower decides to register any Copyrights or mask works in the United States Copyright Office, such Borrower shall provide Agent with at least fifteen (15) days prior written notice of such Borrower's intent to register such Copyrights or mask works together with a copy of the application it intends to file with the United States Copyright Office (excluding exhibits thereto).
-Borrowers shall promptly provide to Agent copies of all applications that it files for Patents or for the registration of Trademarks, Copyrights or mask works.

-7.20 Transactions with Affiliates.
-Borrower shall not and shall not permit any Subsidiary to, directly or indirectly, enter into or permit to exist any transaction of any kind with any Affiliate of Borrower or such Subsidiary on terms that are less favorable to Borrower or such Subsidiary, as the case may be, than those that might be obtained in an arm's length transaction from a Person who is not an Affiliate of Borrower or such Subsidiary.

-7.21 Minimum Cash.

-(a) Borrower shall at all times prior to the Approval Milestone Date, maintain Qualified Cash in an aggregate amount greater than or equal to Twenty Million Dollars (\$20,000,000);

-(b) Notwithstanding the provisions of Section 7.21(a) above, Borrower shall at all times on and after the Approval Milestone Date, maintain Qualified Cash in an aggregate amount greater than or equal Ten Million Dollars (\$10,000,000).

-(c) Notwithstanding the foregoing, in the event of any Permitted Acquisition, the minimum Cash levels set forth in this Section 7.21 may be reset, subject to Agent's discretion.
+Borrowers shall promptly provide to Agent copies of all applications that it files for Patents or for the registration of Trademarks, Copyrights or mask works. - 7.20 Transactions with Affiliates.
+Borrower shall not and shall not permit any Subsidiary to, directly or indirectly, enter into or permit to exist any transaction of any kind with any Affiliate of Borrower or such Subsidiary on terms that are less favorable to Borrower or such Subsidiary, as the case may be, than those that might be obtained in an arm's length transaction from a Person who is not an Affiliate of Borrower or such Subsidiary. - 7.21 Minimum Cash. - (a) Prior to January 31, 2025, Borrower shall at all times prior to the Approval Milestone Date, maintain Qualified Cash in an aggregate amount greater than or equal to Twenty Million Dollars (\$20,000,000); - (b) Notwithstanding the provisions of Section 7.21(a) above, Borrower shall at At all times on and after the Approval Milestone Date, January 31, 2025, Borrower shall maintain Qualified Cash in an aggregate amount greater than or equal Ten Million Dollars (\$10,000,000) equal to at least 20% of the aggregate principal amount of Term Loan Advances outstanding under this Agreement. - (c) Notwithstanding the foregoing, in the event of any Permitted Acquisition, the minimum Cash levels set forth in this Section 7.21 may be reset, subject to Agent's discretion mutual agreement between Agent and Borrower.